AdobeDocs/cis-photoshop-api-docs/src/pages/code-sample/index.md

 You can download the sample end-to-end bash script [here](https://github.com/AdobeDocs/cis-photoshop-api-docs/tree/main/sample-code/ic-customized-workflow-app) and then follow the comments to try it out this customized workflow.

 ## Triggering an Event from the API's
 In order to start receiving the events in your Webhook Application, the additional thing that needs to be done is to pass in your IMS ORG ID in a header: `x-gw-ims-org-id: <YOUR_IMS_ORG_ID>`, when you make an API call to initiate a job.
-Please have a look at the examples below that demonstrates the usage of the new header and a sample event received for that job.
+Please have a look at the example below that demonstrates the usage of the new header and a sample event received for that job.
 ### Example 1: Retrieving a PSD manifest from the Photoshop API

 #### Step 1: Initiate a job to retrieve a PSD's JSON manifest